 Qualifying Requirement for the Math PhD.
-The requirement is meant to ensure that students have the foundational breath to develop their early career research program, and is meant to provide some guidance as they begin their graduate studies.
+The requirement is meant to ensure that students have the foundational breadth to develop their early career research program, and is meant to provide some guidance as they begin their graduate studies.
 Students are required to “qualify” in four graduate courses (from the list below) in (at least) three relatively distinct areas:

 - Algebra & Number Theory

 Example: Math 601, 620, 621, 631.
 To "qualify in Math XXX" a student must demonstrate comprehensive proficiency in the course material (see syllabi below).
 Whether or not this proficiency has been achieved will be assessed by the faculty instructor at the end of the course.
 (This assessment is distinct from the course grade.)